BohoCode/trace-log/README.md

 There are some mocha tests included.
 To run these;
 `npm run test`

+This library also uses the 'debug' library and no logging will be made unless the environment variable `DEBUG` is set so that output will be made.
+For the purpose of running the tests you can enable all debug;
+`export DEBUG=*`

 ### Break down into end to end tests

 Explain what these tests test and why